chebfun/chebsite/docs/functions/chebgui/chebgui.md

   Here is a three-sentence sketch of how the solutions are computed.
-The ODE and eigenvalue problems are solved by Chebfun's automated Chebyshev spectral methods underlying the Chebfun commands <backslash> and SOLVEBVP.
+The ODE and eigenvalue problems are solved by Chebfun's automated Chebyshev spectral methods underlying the Chebfun commands &lt;backslash&gt; and SOLVEBVP.
 The discretizations involved will be described in a forthcoming paper by Driscoll and Hale, and the Newton and damped Newton iterations used to handle nonlinearity is described in [1].
 The PDE problems are solved by Chebfun's